uchicago-library/ldr_metadatastorage/README.md

 - functionality is either a.) the answer to a particular question about a particular resource or b.) some action or set of actions that transforms the resource identified into something new for the client to consume
 - field is a particular part of metadata. ex. title is a field
 - core metadata (abbreviated "core") are the REQUIRED fields
-- extension metadata (abbreviated "extension" or "extensions") are OPTIONAL descriptive metadata for an intellectual unit
+- proxy metadata (abbreviated "proxy" or "proxies") are OPTIONAL descriptive metadata for an intellectual unit
 - client is a program that is requesting metadata.
 A client may be acting on behalf of a biological being.
 - technical metadata is technical information about an asset.
 This information may include but is not limited to width and height pixel dimensions of an image byte stream or duration of a video file or size in disk storage required by a particular byte stream.